This event will be presented as a Live Online Event.

 - Three days of intensive training combining classroom-proven strategies and video of the strategies in action – show rather than tell your paraprofessionals what effective strategies look like when working with students with special needs

-- National Special Education Experts, Janet Hull, who is featured in the videos, and Susan Fitzell, will provide a comprehensive, interactive and research-based paraprofessional training preparing participants to train paraprofessionals in effective practices for working with students with special needs
+- National Special Education Experts, Kathy Morris, who is featured in the videos, and Susan Fitzell, will provide a comprehensive, interactive and research-based paraprofessional training preparing participants to train paraprofessionals in effective practices for working with students with special needs

 - Work and collaborate in small groups with BER instructors to expand and enhance your understanding of effective strategies for paraprofessionals to use when working with students with special needs